 Typically, the client calls getContentType() to return the ContentType of a message.
-If getContentType() returns "multipart," then the client calls getContent() to return the Multipart container object.
+If getContentType() returns a MIME-type whose primary type is "multipart," then the client calls getContent() to return the Multipart container object.

-Multipart supports several methods which which get, create, and remove individual BodyPart objects.
+Multipart supports several methods that get, create, and remove individual BodyPart objects.